kevinolega/callcentertrainingtips/_posts/2019-07-26-smile-better.md

 I smile because I am grateful for the opportunity.

-Grateful because a they are considering me.
+Grateful because they are considering me.

 Grateful that I'm prepared.